OriginalGuru/midterm-1--phase-transitions/README.md

 8. **Crystallization.** The transition from a liquid to a crystalline solid is very similar to galaxy formation.
 9. **Biology/Biophysics.** Many biological systems exhibit chirality/handedness at various scales.
 This preference for one handedness over another can be described by our model.

+## Complete the following questions in the attached `Jupyter Notebook`.
+Use code cells to complete the plotting and any other computational work.
+Use the `Markdown` cells to answer the conceptual questions.
+Use `Latex` for equations.

-## Problem 1 (20 points)
+### Problem 1 (20 points)

-1. Create an interactive plot with matplotlib and ipywidgets to show what happens when $K$ becomes negative.
+1. Create an interactive plot with `matplotlib` and `ipywidgets` to show what happens when $K$ becomes negative.
 Label your axes and make your plot clear and aesthetically pleasing.
 Your finished plot should compare $K>0$ and $K<0$ to illustrate your findings.

 2. With the insights drawn from your plot, find an expression for the amplitude of $Q$ as a function of $K$ and $D$.

 3. Assume that the effective mass of the coordinate $Q$ is $m$.
 Find an expression for the frequency of the oscillator for $K>0$ and $K<0$.

-## Problem 2 (20 points)
+### Problem 2 (20 points)

 Let's expand the model to include two degrees of freedom.